edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonEnvironmentVariables.md

 This sets the `profile` so that the App Service Configurable uses the `rules-engine` configuration profile which resides at `/res/rules-engine/configuration.yaml`

+#### EDGEX_SERVICE_KEY

+This environment variable overrides the [`-sk/--serviceKey` command-line option](../CommonCommandLineOptions#service-key).
+When non-empty, the value is used as the service key, which is used as the unique service name in many aspects of EdgeX.
+This is useful when running multiple instances of a service so the additional instance has a unique service key name.

+!!! example "Example - Using docker-compose to override the service key"
+    ```yaml
+    app-service-rules:
+      image: edgexfoundry/docker-app-service-configurable:2.0.0
+      environment:
+        EDGEX_PROFILE: "rules-engine"
+        EDGEX_SEVRICE_KEY: "app-rules-engine-2"
+    ...
+    ```

+This changes the service key to be `app-rules-engine-2` instead of `app-rules-engine`

 #### EDGEX_USE_REGISTRY

 This environment variable overrides the [`-r/--registry` command-line option](../CommonCommandLineOptions#registry).